Academic Regulations

 The Mark of W (Withdrawal)

-Students may drop a course from their academic programs by the fifth week of the semester, as long as they remain registered in a minimum of 12 points of coursework.
+Students may drop a course from their academic programs by the fifth week of a Fall or Spring term, as long as they remain registered in a minimum of 12 points of coursework.
 If a student drops a course under these conditions, the course will be removed from the student’s transcript.

-After the fifth week of the term and until the tenth week of the term, if a student has a compelling reason to stop taking a course, the student can withdraw from the course.
-If a student withdraws from a course, the transcript will reflect a mark of W for the course, indicating official withdrawal from that course after the drop deadline.
+After the drop deadline and until the Monday of the last full week of classes of a Fall or Spring term, if a student has a compelling reason to stop taking a course, the student can withdraw from the course.
+If a student withdraws from a course, the course will remain on the student’s transcript with a mark of W, indicating official withdrawal from that course after the drop deadline.
 This notation is permanent and will remain on the transcript even if the student repeats the course.
 No points of academic credit are earned for classes with a mark of W.

 Students must complete a minimum of 12 points of coursework in a term to be considered in good academic standing.
-If a student withdraws from a course and is then registered for fewer than 12 credits, the student should be aware that they may face academic action, such as academic probation, suspension, or dismissal.
-Students who do not make adequate progress toward the degree (an average of 15.5 points per term) may also face academic probation, suspension, or dismissal.
+If a student withdraws from a course and then completes fewer than 12 credits, the student may face academic action, such as academic probation, suspension, or dismissal.
+Students who do not make adequate progress toward the degree – i.e., an average of 15.5 points per term – may also face academic probation, suspension, or dismissal.

 It is therefore important for students to consult their advising deans when considering the option of withdrawing from a course.
 If the option to withdraw still seems to be the best course of action, students should submit a completed Columbia College Acknowledgement of Course Withdrawal form to their advising deans.
 A withdrawal will be official only after these steps are taken; failure to attend classes does not constitute dropping or withdrawing from a course, nor does a student's communication to the instructor of intent to withdraw.
 Students who stop attending classes without dropping or officially withdrawing are assigned the letter grade earned by factoring a zero or F for any missing work.